NixOS/nix/doc/manual/src/glossary.md

     A store object consists of a [file system object], [reference]s to other store objects, and other metadata.

-    Store objects can be sources (copied from outside of the store), derivation outputs (produced by running a build task), or [derivation]s (files describing a build task).

     [store object]: #gloss-store-object

   - [input-addressed store object]{#gloss-input-addressed-store-object}\